Codecademy/docs/documentation/content-standards.md

 ### File Hosting

 You may use images or GIFs in your entries.
 They are often helpful in illustrating content, especially output to the end user.
-To attach an image to your entry, use the guidelines specified in the [Docs Style Guide](https://github.com/Codecademy/docs/blob/main/documentation/style-guide.md#file-hosting).
+To attach an image to your entry, use the guidelines specified under ["File Hosting" in the Docs Style Guide](https://github.com/Codecademy/docs/blob/main/documentation/style-guide.md#file-hosting).

 ### I've read all the content standards.
 Now what?